The First Women Doctor in Europe

 • equal opportunity for the acceptance into the university, especially the medical schools.

-They discussed their beliefs at secret meetings of secret societies trying to evade government observation (The Land and Freedom Party) Women were desperate for economic and personal independence and equality.
+They discussed their beliefs at secret meetings of secret societies trying to evade government observation (The Land and Freedom Party) Many young women were desperate for economic and personal independence and equality.
+Maria will go on to lead them.

 1860 - Medical and Surgical Military Academy